 Further, CPB funding makes it possible for public television to operate the largest not-for-profit Graduate Equivalency Diploma (GED) program in the country, serving hundreds of thousands of second-chance learners and adult students.
-CPB grants encourage successful new initiatives in workforce development and veterans training among adults, in addition to the lifetime enrichment of hundreds of millions of Americans through historical, cultural and public affairs programming.
+CPB grants to public media stations encourage successful new initiatives in workforce development and veterans training among adults, in addition to the lifetime enrichment of hundreds of millions of Americans through historical, cultural and public affairs programming.

 Public safety is another core mission.
 Public media stations are the backbone of the WARN system of presidential alerts in times of national emergency.
-They are increasingly effective partners in the Emergency Alert System working with state and local public safety, law enforcement, and first responder organizations by connecting these agencies with one another, with the public, and with vital datacasting capabilities in times of crisis.
+They are increasingly effective partners in the Emergency Alert System and in working with the U.S. Department of Homeland Security, state and local public safety, law enforcement, and first responder organizations by connecting these agencies with one another, with the public, and with vital datacasting capabilities in times of crisis.

 Civic leadership is the third pillar of public service on which public media stands.
-This leadership encompasses highly-trusted news programming, ubiquitous forums for candidate debates at every level of the election ballot, "C-SPAN"-like coverage of State legislatures, production of documentaries preserving local history and celebrating local culture, and public affairs programming that explores local, State and national issues with political leaders and policy experts representing a broad range of perspectives.
+This leadership encompasses highly-trusted news programming, forums for candidate debates at every level of the election ballot, "C-SPAN"-like coverage of State legislatures, production of documentaries preserving local history and celebrating local culture, and public affairs programming that explores local, State and national issues with political leaders and policy experts representing a broad range of perspectives.

-Even as public distrust of national institutions is at an all-time high, public broadcasters have retained the trust of the American people for accurate, balanced, objective, fair, transparent, and thoughtful coverage of news and public affairs.
 Public radio and television stations serve as essential resources for an informed citizenry, the foundation upon which a well-functioning democracy depends.
-Further, public media throughout the country helps communities to understand the issues they face and provides tools for citizens to develop sustainable solutions.
+Further, public media helps communities to understand the issues they face and provides tools for citizens to develop sustainable solutions.